sunilgaikwad/coderunner/README.md

 4) stack/infix_to_postfix_notation.cpp
     Converting a infix notation to a post fix notation.
 This was achieved using a stack and a queue

+5) heap/heap.cpp
+   Implementation of heap using a vector.
+Implemented Enqueue/Dequeue for heapsort

 ##/programming_c++ - Online course through NPTEL
 https://onlinecourses.nptel.ac.in/explorer/search?category=COMP_SCI_ENGG